gvwilson/thirdbit/_posts/2014/2014-06-27-june-2014-lab-meeting-summary.md

 <li>Votes: +1 +1 +1+1+1+1+1+1+1+000+1+1+1+10+1</li>
 <li>Volunteers:
 <ul>
-<li>R&eacute;mi: I could help if needed (and if it is just integration) - I could do something, it is not perfect from a style point of view but it seem to work (see the issue)</li>
+<li>Rémi: I could help if needed (and if it is just integration) - I could do something, it is not perfect from a style point of view but it seem to work (see the issue)</li>
 <li>Matt Davis</li>
 </ul></li>
 </ul></li>